w3f/Grants-Program/README.md

 - Your team has **proven experience** with the relevant languages and technologies and/or a strong technical background.
 You will be asked to provide the GitHub profiles of your team members as part of your application, which we will examine for past activity and code quality.
 Naturally, you can also link to projects on other platforms.
 - Your application is **rich in technical details** and well-defined.
 - You can clearly present how your project stands out among competitors or implements technology that doesn't exist in the ecosystem yet.

-Additionally, it must fulfill the following requirements:

-- All code produced as part of a grant must be **open-sourced**, and it must also not rely on closed-source software for full functionality.
-We prefer Apache 2.0, but GPLv3, MIT, or Unlicense are also acceptable.
-- We do not award grants for projects that have been the object of a successful token sale.
-- Applications must not mention a specific token.
-Furthermore, the focus of the application should lie on the software that is being implemented/research being carried out as part of the grant and less on your project/venture/operation.
-For the purpose of the application and delivery, think about how others might also benefit from your work.
-- As a general rule, teams are asked to finish a grant before applying for another one.
-- Lastly, we do not fund projects that actively encourage gambling, illicit trade, money laundering, or criminal activities in general.

 In addition to the information provided on your application, note that your project will need to comply with our [Guidelines for Milestone Deliverables](https://github.com/w3f/Grants-Program/blob/master/docs/Support%20Docs/milestone-deliverables-guidelines.md).
 In particular, we require all projects to create documentation that explains how their project works.
 At a minimum, _written_ documentation is required for funding.
 Tutorials or videos are also helpful for new users to understand how to use your product.